Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Introduction to Quantum Synchronization

-In Sec.~\ref{sec:stable} we will apply the above theory to stable synchronization, i.e that exists for infinitely-long times.
+In Sec.~\ref{sec:stable} we will apply the above theory to stable synchronization, i.e. that exists for infinitely-long times.
 We will again show that symmetries can be used to provide conditions under which synchronization can occur.
-These result will highlight the importance of unital evolutions, i.e those which preserve the identity operator, for quantum synchronization.
+These results will highlight the importance of unital evolutions, i.e. those which preserve the identity operator, for quantum synchronization.
 Further, within the Lindblad formalism, these unital evolutions are easy to construct by considering dephasing or independent particle loss and gain.
 This can also explain why several previously studied cases of quantum synchronization are in systems where the evolution is indeed unital.

 Having considered infinitely-long lived synchronization, we then proceed in Sec. \ref{sec:almostpurelyimaginary} to provide a perturbative analysis of purely imaginary eigenvalues, again with a focus on the consequences for quantum synchronization.
-We classify the resulting cases into: ultra-low frequency, quantum Zeno and dynamical metastable synchronization.
-As we show, ultra-low frequency metastable synchronization is rather unsatisfactory for experimental purposes since the time-period of the resulting oscillations are extremely long.
-We are further able to prove that dynamical metastable synchronization has the longest life-time and has oscillations that occur on relevant experimentally timescales.
+We classify the resulting cases into ultra-low frequency, quantum Zeno and dynamical metastable synchronization.
+As we show, ultra-low frequency metastable synchronization is rather unsatisfactory for experimental purposes since the time period of the resulting oscillations is exceptionally long.
+We further prove that dynamical metastable synchronization has the longest lifetime and has oscillations that occur on relevant experimental timescales.
 Thus we conclude this is the most desirable form of metastable synchronization.
 Arguably, we have at this point covered all possible cases of quantum synchronization.

+In Sec.~\ref{sec:absence} by taking the converse approach, we extend our algebraic theory so that it can be used to prove the \emph{absence} of quantum synchronization in a given system.
+This is useful for easily identifying which systems should not be considered when looking for candidates for quantum synchronization.